The House of the Cantons

 The director’s conferences (Direktorenkonferenzen) cover the powers of the cantonal authorities (finance, education and culture, documentation, education, health, justice and police, social policy, forests, nature, landscape and climate, construction, planning and environment, public transport, economy, energy and agriculture).

 In 1848 only minimal powers were granted to the Confederation.
-This principle is expressed in particular in Article 3 of the Constitution: Subsidiarity requires that all public tasks not explicitly assigned to the Confederation fall within the competence of the cantons, which (can) delegate them in part to the municipalities.
+This principle is expressed in Article 3 of the Constitution: Subsidiarity requires that all public tasks not explicitly assigned to the Confederation fall within the competence of the cantons, which (can) delegate them in part to the municipalities.

 But it is precisely here that the Council of State (the Ständerat, the parliamentary representation of the cantons at the federal level) and the cantonal referendum (Kantonsreferendum) can influence federal decisions.